myrojoylee/MyroJoyLee/README.md

 Myro here!

-I am currently a Platinum Team Lead at Remotasks and manage the success of a team of coder-contributors.
-Together we help train LLMs (Large Language Models) which are more commonly known as AI chatbots!
+I am currently a Queue Manager at Scale AI and work directly with the pipelines to help train Large Language Models (LLM).
+I was previously a Platinum Team Lead and managed the success of a team of coder-contributors.
+I basically work with what is commonly known as AI chatbots!

-I have recently graduated from UPenn's LPS Coding Bootcamp!
+I am a graduate of UPenn's LPS Coding Bootcamp!

 Visit my [website](https://myrojoylee.netlify.app/) or look around my GitHub for current and past projects.

 I occasionally create content to put a lighthearted spin on my coding journey on my Instagram account, pandab32rcodes.

 ## Skills: